August is Child Safety Awareness Month

 ~ Motorists must take responsibility to ensure Florida’s most precious cargo can Arrive Alive ~

-TALLAHASSEE, Fla. – This month, the Florida Department of Highway Safety and Motor Vehicles (DHSMV) is reminding motorists to focus on child safety on and around Florida roads and ensure all children are correctly buckled into a vehicle, every time.
-DHSMV is partnering with the Florida Department of Children and Families, Florida Department of Education, Florida Police Chiefs Association, Florida Sheriffs Association, and the Florida Chapter of the American Academy of Pediatrics (FCAAP) to recognize August 2018 as Child Safety Awareness Month.
+TALLAHASSEE, Fla. – This month, the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is reminding motorists to focus on child safety on and around Florida roads and ensure all children are correctly buckled into a vehicle, every time.
+FLHSMV is partnering with the Florida Department of Children and Families, Florida Department of Education, Florida Police Chiefs Association, Florida Sheriffs Association, and the Florida Chapter of the American Academy of Pediatrics (FCAAP) to recognize August 2018 as Child Safety Awareness Month.

-“From properly buckling a child into a vehicle, to making sure they safely arrive at their destination, motorists are reminded to keep child safety in mind at every turn,” said DHSMV Executive Director Terry L. Rhodes.
-“DHSMV is committed to serving as a resource for parents, guardians, children and all motorists to increase everyone’s child safety awareness.
+“From properly buckling a child into a vehicle, to making sure they safely arrive at their destination, motorists are reminded to keep child safety in mind at every turn,” said FLHSMV Executive Director Terry L. Rhodes.
+“FLHSMV is committed to serving as a resource for parents, guardians, children and all motorists to increase everyone’s child safety awareness.
 This August, as children head back to school, we urge all Floridians to join us in protecting our most precious cargo.”

-DHSMV’s Division of the Florida Highway Patrol (FHP) offers free car seat installation and safety checks at major FHP troop stations throughout the state.
+FLHSMV’s Division of the Florida Highway Patrol (FHP) offers free car seat installation and safety checks at major FHP troop stations throughout the state.
 Parents and guardians can call any local FHP office to schedule an appointment with a certified car seat technician.

 “It is critically important to ensure the safety of our children in vehicles as they travel our state’s roadways.
 That means properly restraining children in a vehicle, every time,” said Colonel Gene S. Spaulding, Director of the Florida Highway Patrol.
 “FHP encourages everyone in the vehicle to buckle up, including passengers in the back seat.
 Remember, it’s your responsibility to ensure they are safe.”